Yoav666s/dnd-wiki/collections/_races/nornfeld/mauvian.md

 You can use this bonus action a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

+## Mauvian Resilience
+You have resistance to poison damage.
+You also have advantage on saving throws you make to avoid or end the poisoned condition.

 ## Extended Wakefulness
 Mauvians only need to sleep every 60 hours or so.
 Provided you sleep at the end of every third terrestrial day, you can benefit from a long rest even if you don't sleep, as long as you take at least 8 hours of downtime performing only light activity like reading, talking, eating, or standing watch.